DeanDodds/milestoneProject3/README.md

 ## Deployment to a local server

 In order to text your website locally you can deploy it on a local server for testing purposes.
-Todo the run your application on the local server you must run you app.py file in your terminal by using
+To run your application on the local server you must run you app.py file in your terminal by using:
 ```
 python3 app.py
 ```
-this will deploy the app on a local port 8080.
+This will deploy the app on a local port 8080.
 You can stop the app running by pressing control and c on mac or ctrl and c on windows.
-Close all ports by typing
+Close all ports by typing:
 ```
 pkill -9 python3
 ```
-## Deploying a your live python HEROKU app
+## Deploying a your Live Python app through HEROKU

-Before you can set up a HEROKU app you must set up a application.
+Before you can set up a HEROKU app you must set up the following files:
-- requirements.txt file this tells HEROKU what dependencies are needed
+- requirements.txt file - this tells HEROKU what dependencies are needed
-- a Procfile file - this pecifies the commands that are executed by the app on startup in you github repository.
+- a Procfile file - this specifies the commands that are executed by the app on startup in you github repository.

-1. To begain with HEROKU you must firt create an account. on the <a href="https://id.heroku.com/login">HEROKU website</a>
+1. To begin with HEROKU you must first create an account on the <a href="https://id.heroku.com/login">HEROKU website</a>
-2. Once logged in create new app. when seleting the app name this app keep in mind that it must be unique. and then select your region and create app.
+2. Once logged in, create a new app.
+When seleting the app name, keep in mind that it must be unique.
+Then select your region and create app.
-3. Then select the deploy tab and scoll to the deployment method section. you can connect you app by either the HEROKU CLI or through Github.
-I selected GitHuB so i can use the automatic deployment feature
+3. Then select the deploy tab and scoll to the deployment method section.
+You can connect your app by either the HEROKU CLI or through Github.
+I selected GitHuB so I can use the automatic deployment feature
 4. Then go to the settings tab and set up you Congfi Vars.
 These variables will be the same as the ones in you env.py file
 5. You can then go back to the deploy tab and select automatic deployment
-6. you site is now live
+6. Your site is now live
 ------

 # 6. Credits <a id="credits"></a>